-PRELIMINARY OFFICIAL STATEMENT DATED JUNE 4, 2025
+PRELIMINARY OFFICIAL STATEMENT DATED JUNE 26, 2025

-NEW ISSUE - FULL BOOK-ENTRY
+NEW ISSUE BOOK-ENTRY ONLY

-RATING: S&P: "AA+" See "RATING."
+RATING S&P: "SP-1+" See "RATING."

-In the opinion of Jones Hall, A Professional Law Corporation, San Francisco, California, Bond Counsel, under existing law, the interest on the Bonds is not excluded from gross income for federal income tax purposes.
-In the further opinion of Bond Counsel, interest on the Bonds is exempt from California personal income taxes.
-Bond Counsel expresses no opinion regarding any other tax consequences caused by the ownership or disposition of, or the accrual or receipt of interest on, the Bonds.
-See "LEGAL MATTERS - No Federal Tax Exemption."
+In the opinion of Jones Hall LLP, San Francisco, California, Bond Counsel, subject, however to certain qualifications described in this Official Statement, under existing law, interest on the Notes is excluded from gross income for federal income tax purposes, and such interest is not an item of tax preference for purposes of the federal alternative minimum tax.
+In the further opinion of Bond Counsel, interest on the Notes is exempt from California personal income taxes.
+See "TAX MATTERS."